 Financial instruments are defined as a contractual right to receive or deliver cash or another financial asset.
-The fair values of the Trust's financial instruments, except for mortgages payable and loans payable, approximate their recorded values due to their short-term nature and or the credit terms of those instruments.
+The fair values of the Trust's financial instruments, except for mortgages payable, approximate their recorded values due to their short-term nature and or the credit terms of those instruments.

-The fair value of the mortgages and loans payable has been determined by discounting the cash flows using current market rates of similar instruments.
+The fair value of the mortgages payable has been determined by discounting the cash flows using current market rates of similar instruments.
 These estimates are subjective in nature and therefore cannot be determined with precision.
-The fair value of mortgages and loans payable, and credit facilities is approximately \$833 million as at December 31, 2018 excluding any deferred financing costs.
+The fair value of mortgages payable, and credit facilities is approximately \$932 million as at December 31, 2019 excluding any deferred financing costs.